 If you are like most parents, you probably have very little experience accessing or using mental health services.
-But if you have been encouraged by the school to have your child evaluated for mental health treatment, or you personally think your child might benefit from counseling, even beginning the process may be bewildering and overwhelming.
+If you have been encouraged by the school to have your child evaluated for mental health treatment, or you personally think your child might benefit from counseling, even beginning the process may be bewildering and overwhelming.
 Here’s a list of answers to questions frequently asked by parents seeking mental health treatment for their children:

 What is a mental health evaluation?